 They value parking close to their unit instead of walking through what could be a long distance in inclement weather.

-They enjoy having their own yard for patio furniture, a grill, and a place for pets to run around.
+They enjoy having a yard for patio furniture, a grill, and a place for pets to run around.

 They enjoy owning their own place.

-Residents in a MHP typically all get to achieve a sense of community.
+Residents in an MHP typically all get to achieve a sense of community.